 In pics how India celebrates Karthik Purnima, Dev Deepawali, with ‘Boita Bandana’, Kartikeya puja

-New Delhi, Nov 12: On the auspicious month's last day- Karthik purnima India is celebrating three pious festivals- Karthik Purnima, Dev Deepawali and Gurupurab.
+New Delhi, Nov 12: On the auspicious month's last day- Karthik Purnima India is celebrating three pious festivals- Karthik Purnima, Dev Deepawali and Gurupurab.
 Today is the 550th birth anniversary of Guru Nanak Dev Ji, this is one of the most auspicious festivals celebrated by the Sikh community.
-In other parts of India this day is also celebrated as Karthik Purnima and Dev Deepawali.
+In other parts of India, this day is also celebrated as Karthik Purnima and Dev Deepawali.

 Gurupurab